- Home Health Billing Information

 The Institutional Provider Certification form is available on the Provider Forms web page under the Claim Forms and Attachments drop-down menu.

-For more information on timely filing policy, including the resubmission rules for denied claims, please see the General Provider Information manual located on the Department's billing manual web page.
+For more information on timely filing policy, including the resubmission rules for denied claims, refer to the General Provider Information Manual located on the Department's Billing Manuals web page under the General Provider Information drop-down menu.

 Other health care services may include other EPSDT benefits if the need for such services is identified.
 The services are a benefit when they meet the following requirements: